QratorLabs/stream-data-processor/README.md

 }
 ```

-For more complicated examples see `executables\` folder.
+For more complicated examples see `examples\` folder.